xAkashax/parallax-scrolling-website/README.md

 # Moon Kingdom - Responsive Parallax Scrolling Webiste inspired by Sailor Moon

 Initially, it was supposed to be just an exercise to create a Parallax Scrollin Website.
 Only for desktop preview.
 Finally, I made an entire landing page out of it.
+Also for tablet and mobile view.
 Using desktop-first.
 Webiste inspired by Sailor Moon.

 ## Screenshot